 A Lifetime of Dishonor

-Casanova's mother did not want him so he was raised by his grandmother.
+Casanova’s mother did not want him so he was raised by his grandmother.
 At age nine, he was sent to a boarding school that he hated, and so he was allowed to live with his priest, Abbé Gozzi, who taught him how to read, write and play the violin.
 At 12, he went to the University of Padua and spent most of his time gambling.
 At 17 he was graduated with a law degree and practiced as a church lawyer and was tutored by a 76-year-old Venetian senator, Alvise Malipiero.
 Malipiero kicked him out of his house when he caught him making love to Malipiero’s lover, actress Teresa Imer.
 He was also making love to two sisters, 14-year-old Nanetta and 16-year-old Maria Savorgnan, and he was put in prison for not paying his gambling debts.
 He then worked as a writer for Cardinal Acquaviva in Rome.
 He was put in jail after being caught having sex with a boy and was warned for having sex with his priest’s housekeeper.
-He fathered children with a married woman of 29 and a 14-year-old singer.
+He fathered children with a 29-year-old married woman and a 14-year-old singer.
 Cardinal Acquaviva fired Casanova, so he joined the army of the Republic of Venice for a short time.
 At the age of 21, he became a violinist in the San Samuele theater but quit soon afterwards.
 He then lived from city to city and supported himself with his gambling and being supported by rich men and women.

 At age 28 he returned to Venice where inquisition records show seductions, fights, and public arguments.
 At age 30, he was arrested and imprisoned without a trial for his knowledge of cabalism and Freemasonry and his library of forbidden books.
 He and a priest who had been jailed for slandering the church escaped together by using a spike to punch a hole in the ceiling.
 They crawled through the hole, broke open a dormer window and used bed sheets to lower themselves to a room twenty-five feet below.
 There they changed clothes, passed through a long corridor and down stairs and talked a guard into letting them out.